gutsche/starter-academic/content/cv/cv.md

 I have been supervising several Fermilab postdoctoral researchers helping me to pursue my research interests.

 * Together with Jacob Linacre, I concentrated on exploiting the dilepton signature to search for [pair production of a heavy top-like quark (t’)](https://doi.org/10.1016/j.physletb.2012.07.059).
 I continued studying the properties of top quarks exploiting angular distributions of the dilepton final state.
 We were the first to use the dilepton final state to measure the top pair charge asymmetry at the LHC to further investigate the deviations seen at the Tevatron.
 We published LHC Run 1 papers for top pair spin correlations and top quark polarization for the [7 TeV](https://doi.org/10.1103/PhysRevLett.112.182001) and [8 TeV](https://doi.org/10.1103/PhysRevD.93.052007) datasets as well as the top pair charge asymmetry for the [7 TeV](https://doi.org/10.1007/JHEP04(2014)191) and [8 TeV](https://doi.org/10.1016/j.physletb.2016.07.006) datasets.
-* Since 2015, I am supervising Fermilab PostDoc Matteo Cremonesi.
+* From 2015 to 2021, I supervised Fermilab PostDoc Matteo Cremonesi.
 He created a new dark matter analysis effort at the Fermilab LHC Physics Center (LPC), searching for dark matter particles in various channels.
 The first publication presented the [search for dark matter in events with energetic, hadronically decaying top quarks and missing transverse momentum](https://doi.org/10.1007/JHEP06(2018)027) in the 13 TeV 2016 dataset of LHC Run 2.
 The second publication describes the [search for dark matter produced in association with a Higgs boson decaying to a pair of bottom quarks](http://arxiv.org/abs/1811.06562) in the same dataset.
-The group is now concentrating on other mono-object channels with an expanding effort at the LPC.
+The group then concentrated on other mono-object channels with an expanding effort at the LPC.
 * Since 2018, I am supervising Fermilab PostDoc Nick Smith.
-He joined the Higgs efforts of the LPC and is contributing to the analysis of the Higgs decay channel into two bottom quarks.
+He joined the Higgs efforts of the LPC and is contributing to the analysis of the Higgs decay channel into two bottom quarks, and two charm quarks.

 ### ZEUS collaboration: 2001 – 2005
-I started my graduate research at the University of Hamburg in 2001 joining the ZEUS collaboration during the upgrade of the HERA collider and the integration of the new ZEUS micro-vertex silicon strip detector.
-Because of its precise tracking capabilities, I planned to use secondary vertex and impact parameter techniques to identify beauty quarks decaying into muons.
+Before joining CMS, I conducted my graduate research at the University of Hamburg from 2001 to 2005 joining the ZEUS collaboration during the upgrade of the HERA collider and the integration of the new ZEUS micro-vertex silicon strip detector with the goal of measuring beauty quark cross sections in the muon final state.

 I first concentrated on the identification of muons.
 In a team of graduate students, I improved the ZEUS muon reconstruction by exploiting redundancies of the different detector components from tracking, calorimetry, to the muon detectors.
 I then used the complete pre-upgrade 1996-2000 dataset to extract beauty quark cross sections in photo production.
 I used the transverse momentum of the muon relative to a jet to identify beauty quarks and measured differential angular correlation cross sections, which were found to be in agreement with NLO predictions.
 With the first data after the upgrade, the micro-vertex detector became available.
 I used the dataset from 2003-2004 to identify beauty quarks using impact parameter techniques for the first time in ZEUS.
-Both measurements were documented in [my thesis](https://doi.org/10.3204/DESY-THESIS-2005-010).
+Both measurements were published in [my thesis](https://doi.org/10.3204/DESY-THESIS-2005-010).

 ## Technical Experience